-“So you’re saying that you’re open to dating now?”
-It was asked innocently enough.
-By someone well acquainted with the practice.
+“So you’re saying that you’re ready to start dating now?”
+It was asked innocently enough, by someone well acquainted with the practice.

 “Dating…” I hesitated.
 “That’s a funny word.
 And I’ve never been all that fond of it.”
 I took another sip of the Kentucky Mule.
 “Let’s just say that I’m open.”

 “You’re open to exploring a relationship, then?” he asked.

 S p a c e is being made.

 Eight days later, I sold my guitar.
 I remember distinctly that day in 1995, when I walked around a music store in Atlanta, surveying guitars.
 Row after row of dreadnoughts hung from the ceiling overhead.
 The Guild was mounted on the wall.
 It had been my first choice, but that was Sue’s fault.
 What did I know about guitars?
 Not very much.
 She had played a 12-string Guild, and had done it brilliantly.
 She used to tell me that I had “thonky” fingers.
 After all, my true instrument was always my voice.
 The guitar was just accompaniment.
 In the sound room, I plugged them in, one after the other.
 The Guild was dear, but it had the only bass sound that resonated in that deep space inside of me.
 More than the Martin.
 Certainly more than the Taylor and the much cheaper Ovation.
 What were they but names anyway?